ykztenoks/lab-express-mongoose-recipes-v2/README.md

 ### Iteration 3 | Create a Recipe

 Now that you have established the database connection and created the models, it's time to create the routes.
-We will start with the routes for the recepies colleciton.
+We will start with the routes for the recepies collection.

 Create a new route `POST` `/recipes` that, upon request, *creates* a new recipe document in the database.
 See the instructions below on how to construct this route: